War of 1812 reenactment in Old Franklinton Cemetery

 Franklinton during the War of 1812

-At the same time, in 1812, the city of Columbus was being laid out as the Capitol of Ohio on the high bank east of the Scioto, opposite Franklinton, on land owned and contributed by four Franklinton residents and with council from Lucas Sullivant.
+At the same time, in 1812, the city of Columbus was being laid out as the capital of Ohio on the high bank east of the Scioto, opposite Franklinton, on land owned and contributed by four Franklinton residents and with council from Lucas Sullivant.